 - integration of Christian faith with the field of psychology, and

-- hands-on experience with the application of psychology in various venues (research in the laboratory, practical internships at off-campus locations).
+- hands-on experience with the application of psychology in various venues such as research in the laboratory or practical internships at off-campus locations.

 Honors.
-The Undergraduate program offers an honors program for those students who meet the academic qualifications and are approved by program faculty.
+The undergraduate Psychology program offers an honors program for those students who meet the academic qualifications and are approved by program faculty.